deic-dk-retired/gossamer/readme.md

 ### Settings

-Allows for configuring app settings such as notification timers, notification triggers etc.
+Allows for configuring app settings such as notification timers, notification triggers, etc.

 Also allows a user to read through the application manual, FAQs and post queries that would be addressed by the development and support team to respond to.